NSJTeo/redux-ts/README.md

-Reference code for working with Redux & Typescript.
+Reference code for working with Redux & TypeScript.
 Cheers :)